 - 3. Draw lines to interconnect all the marks. - ► This will indicate the position of the five drill holes needed. - 4.
-Drill the holes ( $\rightarrow \blacksquare 10$ , $\blacksquare 20$ ).
+Drill the holes ($\rightarrow \blacksquare 14$, $\blacksquare 22$).

-- 5. Pull the display cable through the hole in the middle, and place the display from the outside through the four holes drilled for this purpose, ensuring that the torx screws have been unscrewed to the last half turn but are still in place.
-Ensure that the rubber frame (seal, highlighted blue) does not become damaged and is properly positioned on the surface of the door. - 6.
-Connect the display cable to the RJ-45 socket in the base module.
+5. Pull the display cable through the hole in the middle, and place the display from the outside through the four holes drilled for this purpose, ensuring that the torx screws have been unscrewed to the last half turn but are still in place.
+Ensure that the rubber frame (seal, highlighted blue) does not become damaged and is properly positioned on the surface of the door.

-- 7. Place the mounting plate on the inside over the screws (a), slide it down (b) and tighten the screws (c). - └ The display is now mounted and ready to use.
+- 7. Place the mounting plate on the inside over the screws (a), slide it down (b) and tighten the screws (c). - ► The display is now mounted and ready to use.

-■ 11 Mounted display
+■ 27 Mounted display